andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-07-13-coed-ethics.md

 This picture is from a hard drive that Salim gave to Cori, and which he said he was happy for her to share.

-President Obama authorised [signature strikes](https://www.nytimes.com/2012/05/29/world/obamas-leadership-in-war-on-al-qaeda.html?hp&_r=0&pagewanted=all), which determine the target based on patterns of behaviour.
+President Obama approved not only _personality_ strikes aimed at named, high-value terrorists, but also [_signature_ strikes]((https://www.nytimes.com/2012/05/29/world/obamas-leadership-in-war-on-al-qaeda.html?hp&_r=0&pagewanted=all)) that targeted training camps and suspicious compounds in areas controlled by militants.
+Those ordering these strikes do not always know who they are killing.

 ![Michael Hayden]({{site.url}}/assets/michael-hayden.png)

 Michael Hayden, former director of the NSA stated on record that "we kill people based on metadata".

-Data isn't perfect.
-But that's what modern warfare looks like these days.

 In 2012 the NSA used machine learning to find couriers ... people who transmit messages.
 The number one target was an [Al Jazeera journalist](https://www.theguardian.com/media/greenslade/2015/may/11/nsa-labelled-al-jazeera-journalist-as-suspected-terrorist) ... if he's any good at his job, he's going to be speaking with militants.

 In a later review of drone strikes in Syria, CIA briefers explained to Trump that they had waited so that wives and children could move out of the way.
-Trump's response was to shout and berate them with "[why did you wait](https://www.independent.co.uk/news/world/americas/donald-trump-cia-drone-strike-generals-war-isis-iraq-syria-afghanistan-middle-east-a8291306.html)?".
+Trump's response was to shout and berate them: "[why did you wait](https://www.independent.co.uk/news/world/americas/donald-trump-cia-drone-strike-generals-war-isis-iraq-syria-afghanistan-middle-east-a8291306.html)?".

 The focus on killer robots skips over the problem we already have today.